marcos-jacometti/GetYourCoffee/README.md

 - Email: [Marcos Jacometti](marcosjacometti10@gmail.com)
 - LinkedIn: [Marcos Jacometti](https://www.linkedin.com/in/marcos-vin%C3%ADcius-jacometti-675202202/)

 Thank you to enjoy the code!
-Let's pratcite and learn! ⚙️
+Let's practice and learn! ⚙️

 See you! 🌎